Sheng Shicai: Approachment to the Chinese government

 The later publication of Sheng's correspondence with the Soviet authorities, allowed the Chinese government to set up a special office in Ürümqi, from where they handled Xinjiang's foreign affairs, and to set up the Kuomintang roots throughout the province, replacing the People's Anti-Imperialist Association, which he disbanded in April 1942.
 Sheng was appointed the head of the provincial Kuomintang.
 Both dubanship and civil governorship remained in Sheng's hands.
 The National Revolutionary Army troops were not allowed to enter Xinjiang.

 As Wu Shaoliang shuttled between Ürümqi and Chongqing, Sheng requested a permanent liaison to be appointed to handle his foreign affairs.
 The Chinese government appointed Wu Zexiang Minister of Foreign Affairs of Xinjiang.
 Ministerial position for a domestic post was unusual but approved by Chiang due to "special conditions and circumstances" in Xinjiang.
 Minister Wu's post was of consultative nature, and the Chinese government acted as an arbiter in the case of a dispute between him and the provincial authorities.
 Sheng demanded that Wu assumes more responsibility in dealings with the Soviets.

 The final months of 1942 saw the most turbulent period in Xinjiang-Soviet relations.
 In October 1942 Sheng demanded from the Soviet General Consul that all Soviet technical and military personnel be withdrawn from Xinjiang within three months.
 To the Soviets, who were engaged in the Battle of Stalingrad and desperate to retain the oil reserves at Dushanzi, which oil quality was comparable with product of Baku oil fields, this demand represented numerous logistical difficulties.
 On 3 November 1942 Sheng issued a directive prohibiting "organizations, groups, and private persons" to engage in "any trade activity involving foreign imports and exports."
 The aim of the directive was to end the Soviet trade monopoly in Xinjiang.
 The Soviets withdrew their military and civilian personnel in March 1943.
 Despite Sheng's ultimatum, only in March–April 1943 did the Soviets notify Sheng and the Chinese government of their withdrawal.

 With the Soviet gradual withdrawal, the Kuomintang representatives and personnel filled the void.
 In June 1943, four divisions of the NRA New 2nd Army commanded by Zhu Shaoliang were transferred to Xinjiang from Gansu.
 In October 1943, the Kuomintang effectively removed Soviet influence from Xinjiang.
-With the Soviets gone, in September Sheng ordered the arrest and execution of the Chinese communists.
+With the Soviets gone, in September Sheng ordered the arrest and execution of the CCP cadres.
 Among them was Mao Zemin, Mao Zedong's younger brother, who was among eighty-eight conspirators involved in the Soviet plot to overthrow Sheng.